CuteNikki/discord-bot/README.md

 npm run build
 npm run start
 ```

-7 - Use the config-developer command to configure more settings (optional)
+7. (optional) Use the config-developer command to configure more settings

 ## Contributing

 Contributions, issues and feature requests are welcome.
 Feel free to check <a href="https://github.com/CuteNikki/discord-bot/issues">issues page</a> if you want to contribute.

 ## Show your support

 Please ⭐️ this repository if this project helped you!

 ## License

 Copyright © 2024 <a href="https://github.com/CuteNikki">CuteNikki</a>.
 This project is <a href="https://github.com/CuteNikki/discord-bot/blob/main/LICENSE">MIT</a> licensed.

 ## TO-DO
+- [ ] Update this list...
 - [x] General module
   - [x] Commands command
   - [x] Language command